KANSADWALA/EmoSic/README.md

 # 🎶EmoSic

 ## Overview
 This Project involves emotion detection from face images and music recommendation tailored to the predicted emotion in a Flask app.
-The system uses a pre-trained ResNet model to analyze facial expressions and predict the corresponding emotion, after which it generates a list of songs that match the user's emotional state.
+The system uses a pre-trained ResNet model to analyze facial expressions and predict the corresponding emotion and integrates GPT-4 from OpenAI to generate a list of songs that match the user's emotional state.

 ## Features